The-Compiler/pytest-xvfb/README.rst

 With Xvfb and the plugin installed, your testsuite automatically runs with `Xvfb`_.
 This allows tests to be run without windows popping up during GUI tests or on systems without a display (like a CI).

-If Xvfb is not installed, the plugin does not run and your tests will still work as normal.
-However, a warning message will print to standard output letting you know that Xvfb is not installed.
+The plugin sees Xvfb being installed as "optional", since the tests can still run without it installed.
+If it's unavailable, it will show an informational message, if on Linux and a ``DISPLAY`` is available.
+When using ``--xvfb-backend xvfb``, this message will turn into a hard error instead.

-If you're currently using ``xvfb-run`` in something like ``.travis.yml``, simply remove it and install this plugin instead - then you'll also have the benefits of Xvfb locally.
+If you're currently using ``xvfb-run`` in something like a GitHub Actions YAML file simply remove the wrapper and install this plugin instead - then you'll also have the benefits of Xvfb locally.

 Features
 --------